TGAC/RAMPART/doc/source/analyse_assemblies.rst

 * Completeness

 These can be identified using the following comma separated values in an attribute called ``types`` in the ``analyse_asms`` pipeline element.
-The available options for the list are: QUAST,KMER,CEGMA.
+The available options for the list are: QUAST,KAT,CEGMA.

 QUAST, compares the assemblies from a contuiguity perspective.
 This tool runs really fast, and produces statistics such as the N50, assembly size, max sequence length.
 It also produces a nice html report showing cumulative length distribution curves for each assembly and GC content curves.

-KMER, performs a kmer count on the assembly using Jellyfish, and, assuming kmer counting was requested on the reads previously, will use the Kmer Analysis Toolkit (KAT) to create a comparison matrix comparing kmer counts in the reads to the assembly.
+KAT, performs a kmer count on the assembly using Jellyfish, and, assuming kmer counting was requested on the reads previously, will use the Kmer Analysis Toolkit (KAT) to create a comparison matrix comparing kmer counts in the reads to the assembly.
 This can be visualised later using KAT to show how much of the content in the reads has been assembled and how repetitive the assembly is.
 Repetition could be due to heterozygosity in the diploid genomes so please read the